 What barriers currently exist for you to accomplish your goals in the next year and the next 3 years?
 How do you plan to overcome these barriers?

-What type of organisation is your solution team?For-profit, including B-Corp or similar models
+What type of organisation is your solution team?Hybrid of for-profit and nonprofit

 List any organisations that you are formally affiliated with or working for

 Why are you applying to The Trinity Challenge?